Kanishkumar-K/Calibraint/Milestone5/README.md

 **Types of selectors**:
 - Simple Selector
+    Select an element and apply styling to it.

 - Multiple Selector

 - Class Selector

 - Id Selector

 - Universal Selector

 ## CSS Combinators